fingerprintjs/fingerprintjs-pro-cloudflare-worker/README.md

 # DISCLAIMER
-This project is a work-in-progress and **should not** be used in production.
+This project is a work-in-progress and **should not** be used without supervision.

 # 👷 Cloudflare worker for FingerprintJS PRO agent